Durjoysarker-swarup/Agri_RS_GIS_Project/phase_2_time_series/layer-c_agricultural_expression/01_Phenology_&_Rice_System_Dynamic/README.md

-# Layer 3 — Phenology & Biological Interpretation
+# Phenology & Biological Interpretation

 This layer focuses on interpreting satellite vegetation time series from a biological perspective.
 After learning how observations are acquired and processed in the previous layers, the emphasis now shifts to understanding how crop growth, management, and environmental conditions shape NDVI/EVI time series.